CodyBontecou/blog-nuxt-content/content/tell-me-a-time-when.md

 On teams, this superpower often translates into identifying creative solutions, tackling challenges from angles others might not consider, and fostering a culture of open-mindedness.
 My ability to adapt and provide value in uncharted territory is a strength I consistently leverage to help teams achieve their goals.
 ## Customer Obsession

-> Leaders start with the customer and work backward.
-They strive to earn and keep customer trust and focus on customer needs above all else.
+> Leaders start with the customer and work backwards.
+They work vigorously to earn and keep customer trust.
+Although leaders pay attention to competitors, they obsess over customers.
 ###  When you’re working with a large number of customers, it’s tricky to deliver excellent service to them all.
 How do you go about prioritizing your customers’ needs?

 S: I built a web application for e-sports and co-stream viewers.
 It became very popular in the Twitch community.
 The web app was built to be flexible and work with many games, but I was struggling to monetize it.